-Swiss Life also represents its interests by exercising voting rights and assumes its responsibility through "active ownership".
-In this way, it strives to increase the company's long-term value.
+Swiss Life also represents its interests when exercising its voting rights and assumes responsibility through "active ownership".
+In doing so, Swiss Life aims to improve its long-term corporate value.
 ESG factors are used to make a balanced assessment of the purpose of motions and the overall benefits for the respective company's shareholders.
-Particularly for motions in the environmental and social fields, an in-depth analysis is carried out in order to verify their added value for the company.
+Particularly in the case of motions relating to environmental and social issues, an in-depth analysis is carried out in order to verify their added value for the company.
 When exercising voting rights, Swiss Life uses analyses and services provided by the external voting rights consultant Institutional Shareholder Services (ISS) and other sources.

-In 2021, Swiss Life voted 5372 times at 283 annual general meetings.
-In 0.5% of cases it deviated from the recommendations made by ISS and in 8% of cases it voted against the respective Board of Directors.
-In addition, the first proactive engagements in the securities area were successfully carried out in the year under review.
-Based on a catalogue of criteria and the analysis of internal specialists, five portfolio companies were selected for dialogue on ongoing controversies.
-Discussions with, for example, BHP provided new insights, which among other things will feed into the credit analysis.
-Based on the results of this pilot phase, Swiss Life will fully integrate the engagement framework into its processes in the coming months.
+In 2022, Swiss Life voted 5694 times at 301 annual general meetings.
+In 1.5% of cases it deviated from the recommendations made by ISS and in around 10% of cases it voted against the respective Board of Directors.
+In addition, the engagement approach was further developed in the year under review, a Head of Active Stewardship was recruited and an Engagement Committee was created.